 Patchouli purifies the skin, promotes a soft, radiant complexion and is beneficial for the skin in many ways.
 In fact, it is one of the best essential oils for treating eczema, dermatitis and acne.
 Patchouli oil is often used to counteract the signs of ageing and for the prevention of wrinkles, blemishes and minor skin imperfections.

 The important properties of patchouli oil include antiseptic, astringent (good for scar tissue and poorly healing wounds) and digestive stimulant.
 Furthermore, this oil can be used for its diuretic effect and to suppress fever.
-Patchouli is suitable to be used as a deodorant, to treat dandruff and oily hair, as a natural mosquito repellent and to give relief with insect bites.
+Patchouli is suitable to be used as a deodorant, to treat dandruff and oily hair, as a natural mosquito repellent and to give relief from insect bites.

 Patchouli has an anti-inflammatory, antibacterial and antifungal effect, which makes it especially suitable against skin fungi.
 For an itchy rash caused by athlete’s foot, patchouli oil can be a soothing remedy.
 This essential oil promotes cell renewal and wound healing.
 Patchouli can be used in treating skin conditions such as dermatitis, acne, and dry or cracked skin.